obypara/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

 8. You are so much sunshine in every square inch - Write a function that prints a square, followed by a new line.
 9. Fizz-Buzz - Write a program that prints the numbers from 1 to 100, followed by a new line.
 But for multiples of three print Fizz instead of the number and for the multiples of five print Buzz
 10. Triangles - Write a function that prints a triangle, followed by a new line.
+11. The problem of distinguishing prime numbers from composite numbers and of resolving the latter into their prime factors is known to be one of the most important and useful in arithmetic - Write a program that finds and prints the largest prime factor of the number 612852475143, followed by a new line.
+12. Numbers have life; they're not just symbols on paper - Write a function that prints an integer.